Indians Spring Training

 Unique Ballpark Fare

 There's plenty of food options, but not much that is out of the ordinary.
 The most original choices actually involve an old standby, the hot dog.
 Visit Hot Dog Nation behind home plate to select from a jumbo, New York, Chicago, Arizona, Cleveland or Cincinnati-style wiener.
-A Mexican grill is in the third base plaza, a pizza place on the first base plaza, and freestanding Philly cheesesteak stands can be found near each.
-Other eating options of interest abound down the outfield lines, where BBQ nachos and sandwiches are served in right field and Cincy's favorite chili (Skyline) is served atop a Coney from a concessionaire along the left field line.
-Beer on tap is plentiful in both location and variety, with the tried and true (Coors and Miller Lites) mixing in with the new (Deschutes, New Belgium and Sierra Nevada brews).
+A Mexican grill is in the third base plaza, a pizza place on the first base plaza, and freestanding carts can be found near each serving up stuff like Philly cheesesteaks.
+Other eating options of interest abound down the outfield lines, where BBQ of some variety is served yearly in right field and Cincy's favorite chili (Skyline) is served atop a Coney from a concessionaire along the left field line.
+Beer on tap is plentiful in both location and variety, with the tried and true (Coors and Miller Lites) mixing in with the new (Firestone, New Belgium and Pyramid brews).
 The soft drink of choice is Coca-Cola.

 Ballpark Area Info